qianyi-zhang/qianyi-zhang.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Qianyi Zhang is a candidate PH.D. of robotics at Institute of Robotics and Automatic Information System, Nankai University, China.
+His research interests include motion planning of mobile robots, decision-making of automated vehicles, game theory for human-robot interaction, and reinforcement learning in robot navigation.
 {style="text-align: justify;"}